-Accounting treatment for corporate tax and local corporate tax or deferred tax accounting related to these taxes
+3. Accounting treatment for corporate tax and local corporate tax or deferred tax accounting related to these taxes

-Since the Company will adopt the group tax sharing system from the fiscal year ending March 31, 2023, in which the Company will be the tax sharing parent company, the Company has applied the accounting and disclosure treatment assuming the application of the group tax sharing system based on the Practical Solution on the Accounting and Disclosure Under the Group Tax Sharing System (ASBJ PITF No. 42 issued on August 12, 2021) since the end of the fiscal year ended March 31, 2022.
+The Company adopts the group tax sharing system from the fiscal year ended March 31, 2023, in which the Company is the tax sharing parent company.
+The Company applies the accounting and disclosure treatment of corporate tax and local corporate tax, as well as deferred tax accounting pursuant to the Practical Solution on the Accounting and Disclosure Under the Group Tax Sharing System (ASBJ PITF No. 42 issued on August 12, 2021).